Deadlocked007/Tips/README.md

 - [x] Added ability for user to enter custom percentages.
 - [x] Added ability for user to enter custom split number.

+The follow features are possible future adduitions:

+- [ ] Reset button in settings.
+- [ ] More visually pleasing UI.
+- [ ] Scrolling to choose how many people to split between in the main view.
+- [ ] Force touch

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: